On super Pl\"{u}cker embedding and cluster algebras: Discussion. Connection with (conjectural) super cluster algebras

-for a vector space $V$ with $\dim V=n$.
+In the previous sections, we constructed a superanalog of the classical Pl\"ucker embedding $G_k(V)\to P(\L^k(V))$ for a vector space $V$ with $\dim V=n$.
 For a general superspace $V$ with $\dim V=n|m$, we have obtained two versions of such a superanalog.
 In the case of $r$- or $r|0$-planes in the $n|m$-space $V$ (i.e. the case of purely even planes in the superspace) we constructed the super Pl\"{u}cker map as a map

 $\dim V=n|m$, in the closest analogy with the classical case.
 In the general case of $r|s$-planes in the $n|m$-space $V$, the super Pl\"{u}cker map (that we constructed) is a map

 We found that it is necessary to use multivectors both in $V$ itself and in the parity-reversed space $\Pi V$ for construction of the codomain, otherwise it is not possible to get the invertibility.